 Other than certification via the students' degree audits, is there any additional planned mechanism to award/honor successful completion of the minor?

-This program is available: On Campus - Students are required to be on campus, they may take some online courses.
+On Campus - Students are required to be on campus, they may take some online courses.

 Will the department limit enrollment to the minor?